70% Smaller PNG Files

 PNGQuant is the right choice 98% of the time.
 However, it may produce "banding" in images with subtle gradients like fog or clouds.
 For these images, consider OptiPNG.

 OptiPNG is 100% lossless and works by deleting extra metadata and then recompressing your image file.
-However, since modern image-editing apps already write really efficient PNGs, you'll typically see only about 5% reductions with OptiPNG.
+However, since modern image-editing apps already write really efficient PNGs, you'll typically see only about 1-2% reductions.

-Below 85%, you may start to see "noise" in the optimized image.
-However, for images containing mostly solid blocks of colors (such as UI elements, screenshots, etc.) setting a lower value can reduce file sizes by 90% or more without any loss in visual quality.
+This option is enabled when you choose PNGQuant.
+Below 80%, you may start to see "noise" in the optimized image.
+However, for images containing mostly solid blocks of colors (UI elements, screenshots, etc.) setting a lower value can reduce file sizes by 90% or more without any loss in visual quality.
 (Note: this value does not apply to OptiPNG, which is always 100% lossless.)

 A Note About "Initial Size"